NadindaK/SavePlate-MobileDevelopment/README.md

 UI/UX | Figma
 IDE | Android Studio
 Language | Kotlin
-Libraries | Retrofit, Room, Live Data, Glide/Picasso, etc.
+Libraries | Retrofit, Live Data, Glide/Picasso, etc.

 ## How to download this repository to your local